StackVista/stackstate-docs/stackpacks/integrations/aws.md

 **AWS StackPack v4.2.1 (2020-06-22)**

-- Improvements: Fixed the icons for few component types of power 2.
+- Improvement: Fixed the icons for few component types of power 2.

 **AWS StackPack v4.2.0 (2020-06-19)**

-- Improvements: Set the stream priorities on all streams.
+- Improvement: Set the stream priorities on all streams.

 **AWS StackPack v4.1.0 (2020-06-01)**

-- Improvements: Manual installation zip has StackPack version number
+- Improvement: Manual installation zip has StackPack version number.
-- Improvements: StackState resources created on AWS are taged with StackPack version
+- Improvement: StackState resources created on AWS are tagged with StackPack version.

 **AWS StackPack v4.0.2 (2020-06-03)**

-- Bugfix: Remove duplicate streams
+- Bugfix: Remove duplicate streams.

 **AWS StackPack v4.0.1 (2020-05-19)**

-- Bugfix: Fixed parsing CloudFormation when a resource has no Physical ID
+- Bugfix: Fixed parsing CloudFormation when a resource has no Physical ID.

 **AWS StackPack v4.0.0 (2020-04-10)**

-- Feature: Full installation of all lambdas or minimal installation of just Topology gathering lambda
+- Feature: Full installation of all lambdas or minimal installation of just Topology gathering lambda.
-- Feature: Manual install script has help message with all parameters
+- Feature: Manual install script has help message with all parameters.
-- Feature: Split AWS IAM policies in installation and uninstallation group for each type of installation
+- Feature: Split AWS IAM policies in installation and uninstallation group for each type of installation.

-- Improvements: Updated StackPacks integration page, categories, and icons for the SaaS trial
+- Improvement: Updated StackPacks integration page, categories, and icons for the SaaS trial.

-- Bugfix: AWS resource tags are kept in original format
+- Bugfix: AWS resource tags are kept in original format.